Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

 his wound would heal…… and he would return

-he maped the northern part of Virginia and named it “New England“.
+he mapped the northern part of this new world and named it “New England“.

 Two near death experiences- 1st Smith is captured but spared while the men with him are killed